robotastic/trunk-recorder/README.md

-Trunk Recorder
+Trunk Recorder - v2.0
 =================
-### Note: The format for the Config.json file has changed.
+### Note: The format for the Config.json file changed in v2.x.

 Need help?
 Got something working?
 Share it!